 Supermarket operator Kroger to fill 10,000 permanent posts

 U.S. supermarket operator Kroger Co said on Monday it would fill 10,000 permanent positions in its supermarket divisions.
-Kroger, which had about 431,000 full- and part-time employees as of Jan.
-30, 2016, also said its total active workforce grew by more than 12,000 in 2016.
+REUTERS: U.S. supermarket operator Kroger Co said on Monday it would fill 10,000 permanent positions in its supermarket divisions.

 Comments